1995 Pacific hurricane season: Hurricane Henriette

 On September 2, a few hours after Henriette became a tropical storm, the government of Mexico issued tropical cyclone warnings and watches for Baja California Peninsula.
 The threat of Hurricane Henriette prompted a Carnival Cruise Line ship to alter their route.
+Originally planned to tour Mexican ports, the captain turned the ship to tour the southern California coastline.
+Many upset passengers demanded refunds, to which the cruise line offered discounts for future cruises and a $40 credit card during their cruise.
 Winds of up to 100 mi/h in southern Baja California Sur left much of Cabo San Lucas without water or power.
-2,000 people were directly affected by the hurricane.
+Overall, 2,000 people were directly affected by the hurricane.
 A strong storm surge produced flooding and heavy road damage in the state.
-800 people were forced from their homes, and crop damage was reported.
+Approximately 800 people were forced from their homes, and crop damage was reported.
+Generally up to 10 in of rain fell on land, though peak precipitation exceeded 13 in.
 No damage estimates are available, and no deaths were reported.

 Hurricane Ismael

 Hurricane Ismael developed from a persistent area of deep convection on September 12, and steadily strengthened as it moved to the north-northwest.
 Ismael attained hurricane status on September 14 while located 210 mi off the coast of Mexico.
 It continued to the north, and after passing a short distance east of Baja California Peninsula it made landfall on Topolobampo in the state of Sinaloa with winds of 80 mph.
 Ismael rapidly weakened over land, and dissipated on September 16 over northwestern Mexico.
 The remnants entered the United States and extended eastward into the mid-Atlantic states.

 Offshore, Ismael produced waves of up to 30 ft in height.
 Hundreds of fishermen were unprepared by the hurricane, which was expected to move more slowly, and as a result 52 ships were wrecked, killing 57 fishermen.
 The hurricane destroyed thousands of houses, leaving 30,000 people homeless.
 On land, Ismael caused 59 casualties in mainland Mexico and resulted in $26 million in damage (1995 USD; $ USD).
 Moisture from the storm extended into the United States, causing heavy rainfall and localized moderate damage in southeastern New Mexico.